marilisdmarrero-sys/saas-imaging-platform-efficiency-analysis/README.md

 ## Key Operational Context

-**The 5-Day SLA Problem**
+**The 5-Day Turnaround Constraint**

-The 5-day SLA was achievable for single-facility cases with documented SaaS access.
+The 5-day target turnaround timeframe was achievable for single-facility cases with documented SaaS access.
 It became increasingly unrealistic as case complexity grew.
-Multiple facilities, undocumented platforms, or CD-only facilities each added uncontrollable variables that pushed timelines beyond the SLA regardless of operational efficiency.
+Multiple facilities, undocumented platforms, or CD-only facilities each added uncontrollable variables that pushed timelines beyond the expected timeframe regardless of operational efficiency.

-A more realistic SLA framework would be:
+A more realistic operational framework would be:

 - Single facility + documented SaaS → 5 days reasonable
 - Multi-facility or CD-only → 10-15 days more appropriate